Dexvoo/BetterDonationRewards/README.md

 In your `server.cfg` place `start BetterDonationRewards`

-Edit the `server.lua` to your liking
+Edit the `server.lua` to place your webhook and configure your role list/rewards

 Restart your server and your good to go.